Baker overcomes adversity on road to state

 “He’s a mentally tough kid,’’ said Enid coach Wade Rogers.
 “He fought his way through it.’’

-The adversity made him savor the moment when he finished second at the Regionals at Bixby to qualify for state.
+The adversity made him savor the moment when he finished second at regionals at Bixby to qualify for state.

 “It makes it a whole lot better that I worked hard and still managed to do what I wanted to do.’’